NoBlackBoxes/LastBlackBox/course/bootcamp/day_5/README.md

 - *Pro task 1*: Incorporate background subtraction to your live stream
 - *Pro task 2*: Threshold the background subtracted frame
-- *Pro task 3*: Find the center of mass of your thresholded image

 More information on the tasks are found in a [separate document](Afternoon.md)